Ahmet23TR/Sproject-demo/README.md

 The repository ships with a full-featured mock backend so you can explore every role without connecting to the live API.
 Mock mode is **enabled by default** (`NEXT_PUBLIC_USE_MOCK_DATA` defaults to `true`).
 Generated demo JWTs keep AuthContext behaviour unchanged.

+**Quick Role Switching**: In demo mode, you'll see a sticky dropdown in the top-right corner of all pages.
+Click it to instantly switch between different user roles without logging out.
+Perfect for exploring the full platform!

 | Role          | Email                        | Password |
 |---------------|------------------------------|----------|
 | Admin         | `admin@sproject.demo`        | `demo123`|